BCV-Uniandes/AMPs-Net/README.md

 $ bash amps_env.sh
 ```

-Then you should be able to run the inference using the binary classfication model:
+Then you should be able to run the inference using the binary classification model:
  ```bash
 ./run_inference_AMP.sh  \
     -m <model_inference_path> \